DarkoPendragon/DiscordConfessions/README.md

 Confessions has a command to auto-create a category and channel for it to use.
 Using `c!start` will do so.

 # SideNote
 I did plan to make it where you could DM the bot your confession and then select the server to send it to, but I never did.
-If you send a message to your channel an anyone with the Administrator permission can also see it and will be able to tell when you send messages from said channel.
+If you send a message to your channel then anyone with the Administrator permission can also see it and will be able to tell when you send messages from said channel.
 If I get bored enough I'll add the DM feature.
 And yes, I am aware this could be a *loooot* better.